unicef-drp/Ahead-of-the-Storm-DATAPIPELINE/snowflake/README.md

 snow spcs image-registry login --connection default
 ```

-This automatically logs Docker into your Snowflake image registry.
+This automatically logs Docker into the Snowflake image registry.

 ### Step 2: Push the Image